nikralph/NeutrinoManyBodyEvolution/README.md

 # NeutrinoManyBodyEvolution
-Generalized code for a neutrino many-body system evolution using the full two body interaction term, Hvv, in the Hamiltonian, instead of the truncated Hvv term.
+Generalized code for a neutrino many-body system evolution using the full two body interaction term, Hvv(F), in the Hamiltonian, instead of the truncated Hvv(T) term.
 Please see [_Neutrinon many-body flavor evolution: the full Hamiltonian_](https://arxiv.org/pdf/2404.16690) for more information.

 Thank you, Vincenzo Cirigliano and Yukari Yamauchi!<br/><br/>